Sustainability Made Simple (page 2)

 - Create Your Own Amusement Park with Simple and Compound Machines

-In the midst of a green revolution, and a societal push for frugal spending habits, families are increasingly visiting farmers’ markets for locally grown products, brainstorming ways to use resources creatively, and striving to lead a more natural, sustainable lifestyle.
+In the midst of a green revolution and a societal push for frugal spending habits, families are visiting farmers markets for locally grown products, brainstorming ways to use resources creatively, and striving to lead a more natural, sustainable lifestyle.

 There are many ways you can introduce a more self-sufficient lifestyle to your child.
-“Kids are naturally drawn to nature, and animals in general are intriguing to them,” says Woginrich.
-If your family would like to take that first step, go on an agri-tour, she suggests.
+“Kids are naturally drawn to nature, and animals in general are intriguing to them,” Woginrich says.
+If your family would like to take that first step, go on an "agri-tour," she suggests.
 “Take a field trip to a farm and see what your kid is inspired by and naturally drawn to."

 From planting a vegetable garden to raising portable livestock, she suggests these modern homesteading projects in Made From Scratch:

-Grow Some Greens.
-Create a small raised bed garden – two by four feet, for instance – and grow edibles that your family can eat in salad or pasta: cherry tomatoes, carrots, or herbs.
+Create a small raised bed garden—two by four feet, for instance—and grow edibles that your family can eat in salad or pasta: cherry tomatoes, carrots or herbs.
 (For those less inclined to break sod or who don’t have a yard, a container garden planted with seeds from a catalog or young nursery plants works well, suggests Woginrich.)
-Put your child in charge of picking veggies – she will experience, firsthand, the joy of growing and eating food created by her own hands.
+Put your child in charge of picking veggies—she will experience, firsthand, the joy of growing and eating food created by her own hands.

-Produce Your Eggs.
 Want to prepare breakfast with eggs from your backyard?
 Raise a trio of egg-laying chickens, which doesn’t require much effort.
-Buying chicks from a local farmer or mail-order hatchery is easy, and once you build (or buy) a coop, you’re all set.
-These household additions introduce your child to a world beyond cats and dogs, and to animals that can provide food for your family.
+Buying chicks from a local farmer or mail order hatchery is easy, and once you build (or buy) a coop, you’re all set.
+These household additions introduce your child to a world beyond cats and dogs, to animals that can provide food for your family.

-Keep a Beehive.
 If you want to cultivate sweetness, welcome the buzz into your backyard.
 Woginrich started out with a beginner kit from a reputable apiary, which cost about $100.
 You can gather up to 50 pounds of honey during harvest from combing the hive.
-Younger children probably won’t be able to physically maintain the hive – it requires some training.
+Younger children probably won’t be able to physically maintain the hive; it requires some training.

-Reinvent the Old.
-Take your child to flea markets, yard sales, and thrift stores.
+Take your child to flea markets, yard sales and thrift stores.
 People seek rare collectibles at such places, but don’t rule out everyday things; products made in the past were actually made sturdier.
 Encourage your child to scour the aisles and find practical items in good shape.
-This exploration introduces recycling that transcends the gathering of old newspapers: she can find a funky ceramic bowl from the seventies for her cat’s milk, for example.
+This exploration introduces recycling that transcends the gathering of old newspapers.
+She can find a funky ceramic bowl from the 70s for her cat’s milk, for example.

-Raise Rabbits for Fiber.
 Want to make your own yarn?
-Consider raising Angora rabbits for spinnable fiber, recommends Woginrich.
+Consider raising Angora rabbits for spinnable fiber, Woginrich recommends.
 This starter animal requires little previous experience, but younger children should be supervised due to the rabbit’s sharp claws.
 Older kids and teens can brush its fur and collect loose hair weekly, or help to shear its entire body, which you can send off to be processed into soft, natural yarn.

-Create a Family Soundtrack.
-Adding old-time, mountain music to your life – made by instruments like the fiddle, banjo, guitar, and mandolin – aids with boredom and anxiety, writes Woginrich.
-If you and your child can score a couple of instruments to play, immerse yourselves in the music: listen to it at home and in the car, and have unstructured jam sessions and pluck whatever sounds good.
-Teach yourselves, urges Woginrich.
+Adding old-time, mountain music to your life—made by instruments like the fiddle, banjo, guitar, and mandolin—aids with boredom and anxiety, Woginrich writes.
+If you and your child can score a couple of instruments to play, immerse yourselves in the music: Listen to it at home and in the car, and have unstructured jam sessions and pluck whatever sounds good.

-Promote Self-Sufficiency.
 Projects that encourage a more sustainable lifestyle are plentiful.
-Other ideas include:
+Try these ideas out: